pivotal-sprout/sprout-orchard/README.md

 When we give a developer a new machine, it is pre-loaded with those items.

 Our process of building a developer workstation is encapsulated in a series of Chef recipes (i.e. Pivotal Workstation).
-Apple Orchard pre-bakes those recipes in a disk image.
+Sprout Orchard pre-bakes those recipes in a disk image.
 Installing the disk image is faster than running the Chef recipes on each new workstation.
 Also, having a disk image spares the developer from problems such as inaccessible download servers, stale URLs, etc.